 What types of activities do you use to fight off the dark depression that often accompanies your chronic illness?
 Please share with us in the comments below.
 You may spark an idea for someone else who desperately needs some suggestions for the battle they’re in.

-4 part series on mental health and chronic illness
+This is 4 part in a series on mental health and chronic illness:

 Part 1 – The vicious cycle of rumination

 Part 2 – When loneliness joins your chronic illness

 Part 3 – The battle between chronic illness and self-esteem